-Action Plan: Datix ID: Personal Information redacted by US HCN:
+Action Plan: Datix ID: Personal Information reducted by US

-5 All patients who have ureteric stents inserted for management of urinary tract stones should have plans for definitive management within 1 month unless there are clinical indications for a longer interval to definitive treatment. discus y Clayton will ss with ultants and 6 Where patients wait longer than the intended time for definitive management with a ureteric stent in situ the case should be reported on the trust DATIX system. y Clayton will with the
+5 All patients who have ureteric stents inserted for management of urinary tract stones should have plans for definitive management within 1 month unless there are clinical indications for a longer interval to definitive treatment.
+19/08/2021 Wendy Clayton will discuss with Consultants and advise.
+6 Where patients wait longer than the intended time for definitive management with a ureteric stent in situ the case should be reported on the trust DATIX system.
+19/08/2021 Wendy Clayton will action with the Consultants.